Amazon CloudWatch Service Level Agreement

-The Service Commitment does not apply to any unavailability, suspension or termination of Amazon CloudWatch, or any other Amazon CloudWatch performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon CloudWatch; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the current Amazon CloudWatch technical documentation (including the applicable developer guides) as posted by us and updated by us from time to time on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use Amazon CloudWatch in accordance with the Agreement (collectively, the “Amazon CloudWatch SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of Amazon CloudWatch (or any Function), or any other Amazon CloudWatch (or Function) performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon CloudWatch (or the applicable Function); (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the current Amazon CloudWatch (or the applicable Function’s) technical documentation (including the applicable developer guides) as posted by us and updated by us from time to time on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use Amazon CloudWatch (or the applicable Function) in accordance with the Agreement (collectively, the “Amazon CloudWatch SLA Exclusions”).
 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

-• “Monthly Uptime Percentage” for a given AWS region is calculated by subtracting from 100% the average of the Unavailability of all 5-minute intervals in the monthly billing cycle.
+- “Monthly Uptime Percentage” with respect to any Function for a given AWS region is calculated by subtracting from 100% the average of the Unavailability of all 5-minute intervals in the monthly billing cycle for such Function.
 Monthly Uptime Percentage measurements exclude downtime resulting directly or indirectly from any Amazon CloudWatch SLA Exclusion.

-o For API calls, the percentage of Requests processed by Amazon CloudWatch, Amazon CloudWatch Logs or Amazon CloudWatch Events that fail with Server Errors during a 5-minute interval.
+- For Amazon CloudWatch Metrics API calls and Amazon CloudWatch Logs Data Ingestion API calls, the percentage of Requests processed by such Function that fail with Server Errors during a 5-minute interval; and